Ukraine Mobs Set Policemen On Fire

 The day promised to be an inspiring one for the Ukrainian opposition: Once again, more than 100,000 protesters gathered on the Maidan Nezalezhnosti, or Independence Square, the symbol of freedom for the thousands of Ukrainians who dream of joining the European Union.
 And yet Sunday saw the normally peaceful and non-violent Maidan quickly embroiled in hostility and chaos, as tensions erupted with authorities and scores of protesters and policemen were injured in the clashes.
 As of last count, over 100 policemen have been injured and 50 hospitalized, including several whose riot shields caught fire and engulfed them in flames.
 Reports say at least 40 protesters have been hospitalized for injuries, including four reporters.

-By the time night had settled over Kiev, the heart of the pro-EU revolution looked hopelessly deserted, and protesters expressed their fear that Ukraine is slipping into the kind of heavy-handed authoritarianism typical of most of its post-Soviet neighbors. buy hydrocodone
+By the time night had settled over Kiev, the heart of the pro-EU revolution looked hopelessly deserted, and protesters expressed their fear that Ukraine is slipping into the kind of heavy-handed authoritarianism typical of most of its post-Soviet neighbors. what about this

 Today's violence wasn't the first time that police have cracked down on pro-EU protesters in the Maidan'on December 1, riot police severely beat young activists, which fired up the opposition and drew many Ukrainians to its cause.
 After a brief pause for the holidays and the New Year, the protests seemed to be gathering steam again this weekend.
-High-profile speakers addressed the crowds assembled in downtown Kiev, including former admiral Igor Tenyukh, who admonished the Ukrainian army from the square: 'In case of a violent scenario, criminal orders to use weapons against peaceful citizens, do not allow authorities to use you to establish a North Korean-style dictatorship!' buy research papers
+High-profile speakers addressed the crowds assembled in downtown Kiev, including former admiral Igor Tenyukh, who admonished the Ukrainian army from the square: 'In case of a violent scenario, criminal orders to use weapons against peaceful citizens, do not allow authorities to use you to establish a North Korean-style dictatorship!' natural herpes cure breakthrough in 2014

 Alongside Tenyukh, former heavyweight boxing world champion, Vitaly Klitschko'now a leader of the Maidan activists'yelled from the stage that the opposition intended to 'announce snap presidential elections,' which drew an impassioned, if equivocal, response from the crowd'many in the square believe that the opposition still lacks a good presidential candidate, and had turned out in the freezing cold not to support a rival political party, but to denounce the hypocrisy, alleged corruption and human-rights abuses of the government of President Viktor Yanukovych.